nicofirst1/MotionBot/README.md

 ## Issue
 Telegram command to get the ground image of the Cam_movement calss seems to stop while writing the image to file.
 It may be connected with the continuous use of the ground_image inside the movement class.
+It is connected only to the cv.imwrite() function

 ### Tried Fixes